 1. Los Angeles County Museum of Art (LACMA)

-Without a doubt, the Los Angeles County Museum of Art (LAMCA) is THE best must-see museums in Los Angeles, along with the Getty Museum.
-Built in 1910 by architect Renzo Piano, you will be sure to find a period, artist, or medium that suits you.
+Without a doubt, the Los Angeles County Museum of Art (LAMCA) is THE must-see museum in Los Angeles, along with the Getty Museum.
+Originally built in 1910, the museum has expanded over the years and features an addition designed by Italian architect Renzo Piano.
+You will be sure to find a period, artist, or medium that suits you.
 With its 150,000 works, the LACMA contains paintings whose notoriety is well established: the famous “This is not a pipe” by René Magritte, the Great Wave by Kanagawaga from Hokusai, or Still Life with the Dish of cherries by Paul Cézanne.
 LACMA traces millions of years of art history, from prehistory to the present day.

 Be careful, it is easy to get lost among the many collections!
 The museum is divided into five buildings, each dedicated to a particular art.
 Modern and contemporary art is concentrated in the Ahmanson Building.
 American, Latin American and pre-Columbian arts are brought together in the Art of the Americas Building.
 In the Hammer Building, you will find Korean and Chinese art, as well as Egyptian and Mesopotamian art.
 For the sculptures and ceramics of Japanese art, you will have to go to the Pavilion for Japanese Art.
 Finally, the Resnick Pavilion is dedicated to contemporary temporary exhibitions.

 Where?
 905 Wilshire Blvd, Los Angeles, CA 90036, United States